tomwbond/pins/index.md

 # Hello!

 When planning trips, I mark interesting-looking places as ‘Want to go’ on Google Maps.
 Then, once I’ve been, I either mark them as ‘Favourite’ or unmark them.
 Here, I list the places that make the cut, with a small description and a Maps link.

 I hope you find it useful!

+## Hungary

+- Budapest

 ## Italy

 - Florence
 - Rome

+## Montenegro

+- Kotor and Budva

 ## Turkey